tateoeng/write/README.md

 - edit %installroot%/journal/YYYY/MM/DD/index.md to edit the content

 # to-dos
-- specify desired editor; open the new index.md file in the specified editor.
 - generate a link list of archived posts; link to archive index
 - fix the "both shims" issue with a "proper" "installer"